LuckyJimJD/CivilProcedure/_outlines/Joinder.md

 - Erkins died while operating a backhoe.
 - Estate sued manufacturer of backhoe (Case) in strict liability for failure to warn.
 - Case sought to implead the contractors responsible for the job (Fitzpatrick & ECRACOM), alleging accident resulted from their failure to conduct safety meetings.
 	- Why didn't Erkins sue the contractors in the first place?
 		- Possibly because of workers compensation bar (Erkins worked for subcontractor of Fitzpatrick and ERACOM).

 ##### Issue

 - Whether Rule 14 allows defendant to implead joint tortfeasers.
 	- Turns on whether NJ law provides a right of contribution among joint tortfeasers in this case.

 ##### Analysis

 - NJ law provides right of recovery against joint tortfeasers.
 	- Defines “joint tortfeasers” as “two or more persons jointly or severally liabile in tort for the same injury to person or property”.
 		- Parties act together in causing injury, _or_
 		- Parties act independently of one another, but their actions combine to cause a single injury
 	- Doesn’t matter whether theory of liability is different for each tortfeasor (e.g. strict liability v. negligence)

 # Complex Joinder: Required Parties, Interpleder, & Intervetion

-## Required Parties
+## Required Joinder of Parties

-#### CASE
+### Rule 19(a): Persons Required to Be Joined if Feasible

+> 1) Required Party.
+A person who is subject to service of process and whose joinder will not deprive the court of subject-matter jurisdiction must be joined as a party if:
+>
+> > (A) in that person’s absence, the court cannot accord complete relief among existing parties; or
+> >
+> > (B) that person claims an interest relating to the subject of the action and is so situated that disposing of the action in the person’s absence may:
+> >
+> > > (i) as a practical matter impair or impede the person’s ability to protect the interest; or
+> > >
+> > > (ii) leave an existing party subject to a substantial risk of incurring double, multiple, or otherwise inconsistent obligations because of the interest.

+Examples:

+- Parties to contract, where suit seeks to void the contract.
+- Joint owners of property in dispute.
+- Third-persons whose interest would be adversely affected by an injunction.

+### Rule 19(b): When Joinder is Not Feasible

+> If a person who is required to be joined if feasible cannot be joined, the court must determine whether, in equity and good conscience, the action should proceed among the existing parties or should be dismissed.
+The factors for the court to consider include:
+>
+> > (1) the extent to which a judgment rendered in the person’s absence might prejudice that person or the existing parties;
+> >
+> > (2) the extent to which any prejudice could be lessened or avoided by:
+> >
+> > > (A) protective provisions in the judgment;
+> > >
+> > > (B) shaping the relief; or
+> > >
+> > > (C) other measures;
+> >
+> > (3) whether a judgment rendered in the person’s absence would be adequate; and
+> >
+> > (4) whether the plaintiff would have an adequate remedy if the action were dismissed for nonjoinder.

+The primary reason that joinder would not be feasible is where the party to be joined is not within the reach of the court's personal jurisdiction, or where the claim to be asserted against that party is not within the court's subject matter jurisdiction.
+Another reason that sometimes arises is sovereign immunity.
+See, e.g., [_Dine Citizens Against Ruining our Environment v.
+Bureau of Indian Affairs_](https://scholar.google.com/scholar_case?case=2017644198425024634), (9th Cir.
+2019) (dismissing case where Navajo Nation had an interest making it a party required to be joined under Rule 19(a), but where joinder was not feasible because of tribal sovereign immunity)

+#### Camacho v.
+Major League Baseball (S.D.
+Cal.
+2013)

 ## Interpleader